 - *easy to use

-Our forecasters use the latest technology and take advantage of the best training available to offer you long and short-term forecasts, inform you of severe weather, document important weather events, and prepare you, through ongoing education and outreach, to deal with hazardous weather when it occurs.
+Our forecasters use the latest weather technology and take advantage of the best training available to offer you a daily forecasts and informing you of severe weather.
+Wealso document important weather events and prepare you through ongoing education and outreach to deal with hazardous weather when it occurs.

-Foothills Weather Network has formed partnerships with McDowell County Emergency Management.
-In times of severe weather a forecaster is placed in the McDowell County Communications Department, in the mobile command unit, or with the Emergency Manager.
-We provide up to the minute forecasting for any emergency scene to keep emergency personnel safe.
+Foothills Weather Network has formed a vital partnership with local government bodies, sports organizations and event organizers.
+One example is our partnership with McDowell County Emergency Management.
+In times of a significant weather event one of our staff members is placed with the McDowell County Communications Department, in the mobile command unit, or directly with the Emergency Manager.
+We provide up to the minute forecasting for any emergency scene to keep emergency personnel and the general public safe.
 Our forecasters are certified in FEMA Incident Management Training.

 Chief Meteorologist Christopher White is a Certified Fire Weather Meteorologist, Advanced Storm Spotter for the National Weather Service.
 Chris regularly volunteers with Samaritans Purse in disaster relief.
 Christopher was struck by lightning on June 28,2008 while carrying out his Project Leader Duties with The NC Forest Service on a forest fire in Caldwell County.
 That strike put him out of work for 6 months.
 It was during this time that Christopher built up Burke Weather.
 Christopher is the proud father of his daughter Kaitlin.